-UNSW Library Collection Development Strategy
+Collection Development Strategy

 Purpose

-The Collection Development Strategy sets out the direction and principles underpinning collection development activities at UNSW Library ensuring the stewardship of the collections to support the overall aims of both the University and the Library.
+• the stewardship and advancement of the collections to support the overall aims of both the University and the Library.

 Strategy